7PintsOfCherryGarcia/RiDiCulousFilter/README.md

 The backbone of RiDiCulousFilter is the wonderfull [klib](https://github.com/attractivechaos/klib) library by [Attractive Chaos](https://github.com/attractivechaos)

 ## How does it work
-It's not that complicated.
+It's quite simple.
 RiDiCulousFilter loops over all your sequences/reads, computes the desired filter and determines if conditions are met.
 If so, sequences are printed to stdout.